tastejs/PropertyCross/crosslight/Readme.md

 #Crosslight Implementation

-Visit the [Crosslight Mobile page](http://propertycross.com/crosslight/) on the PropertyCross website for screenshots and code sharing metrics.
+Visit the [Crosslight page](http://propertycross.com/crosslight/) on the PropertyCross website for screenshots and code sharing metrics.

 ##Introduction